Learn the Science:

 - Small intestine: The lymphatic system is also involved in the absorption of fats and fat-soluble vitamins from the small intestine.
 Lymphatic vessels in the small intestine, known as lacteals, absorb these nutrients and transport them to the bloodstream.

-When working properly, these components help maintain a healthy immune system, remove excess fluid and waste products from the body, and facilitate the absorption of important nutrients.
+When working properly, the components of the Lymphatic System help maintain a healthy immune system, remove excess fluid and waste products from the body, and facilitate the absorption of important nutrients.

 When pathogens (such as viruses or bacteria) enter the body, they can be recognized by the immune cells in the lymphatic system.
 Lymphocytes, a type of white blood cell, fight infection by attacking toxins, cancer cells, bacteria and viruses.
 B-cells produce antibodies that can recognize and attack specific pathogens, while T-cells can directly destroy infected cells.